cooldudes24/CyberCodeOnline/tutorial/co-op.md

 <br />

 ## Gangs
-Currently gangs are just a private area for a group of up to 32 friends to communicate but there are future plans for more to come of this.
+Currently gangs are just a private area for a group of up to 32 friends to communicate (and do Gang Dungeons) but there are future plans for more to come of this.